-Mwamburi et al82 conducted a cost-utility analysis to estimate the cost-effectiveness of nVNS for the acute treatment of cluster headache from a payer perspective (type of payer undefined).
+Mwamburi et al conducted a cost-utility analysis to estimate the cost-effectiveness of nVNS for the acute treatment of cluster headache from a payer perspective (type of payer undefined).
 The authors developed a decision-tree model with 3 potential outcomes: responder, nonresponder, and failure.
 This study found that nVNS in addition to standard care was dominant compared with standard care alone.
 Incremental QALY gains with adjunctive nVNS were 0.09, and incremental costs reductions were \$530 USD (2017 USD).
-The clinical effectiveness estimates were based on the ACT 1 and ACT2 RCTs.^{51,52} These trials assessed the acute treatment of nVNS in people with episodic cluster headache and people with chronic cluster headache.
-In all 1-way and multiway sensitivity analyses, nVNS in addition to standard care was cost-effective at a WTP value of \$20,000 USD per QALY.82 manufacturer.
-The clinical inputs of the cost model were obtained from the PREVA RCT.53 The aim of the NICE assessment was to provide an independent appraisal of the evidence for the use of gammaCore for cluster headache.30 The model was a Markov model with a 1-year time horizon.30 The analysis was conducted from the perspective of the UK National Health Service and personal services, and it examined the incremental cost-effectiveness of nVNS in addition to standard care compared with standard care alone.
+The clinical effectiveness estimates were based on the ACT 1 and ACT2 RCTs.
+These trials assessed the acute treatment of nVNS in people with episodic cluster headache and people with chronic cluster headache.
+In all 1-way and multiway sensitivity analyses, nVNS in addition to standard care was cost-effective at a WTP value of \$20,000 USD per QALY.

+The NICE medical technologies guidance evaluated the acute and preventive use of gammaCore in people with episodic or chronic cluster headache.
+This was not a health technology assessment; rather, it was a review of an evidence submission to NICE by electroCore (the manufacturer of gammaCore) that included available clinical and cost evidence, as well as a de novo cost model produced by the manufacturer.
+The clinical inputs of the cost model were obtained from the PREVA RCT.
+The aim of the NICE assessment was to provide an independent appraisal of the evidence for the use of gammaCore for cluster headache.
+The model was a Markov model with a 1-year time horizon.
+The analysis was conducted from the perspective of the UK National Health Service and personal services, and it examined the incremental cost-effectiveness of nVNS in addition to standard care compared with standard care alone.
 The model's health states were responder and nonresponder; responder was defined as having at least a 50% reduction in the number of cluster headache attacks.
 The main assumption was that all patients received gammaCore as a free trial for the first 3 months of use.
 Given this, a cost savings of £450.42 per patient was estimated with gammaCore for the acute and preventive treatment of cluster headache.
 The reduced use of sumatriptans and the free 3-month trial were identified as key drivers of the cost-saving results.
 A scenario analysis showed that if the 3-month free trial were not offered, gammaCore would become cost-incurring in the reference case, as well as in all scenarios with various definitions of responder status.